Olive and Sweetpea where wine, women and possibilities meet

 Are looking for stories and contributors?

 Yes!
 We are interested in women who have work experience in our categories (food, wine, home decor, and travel) who are willing to share their knowledge.
 It can be everything from something or someone that inspired them to go into business, to a fun little story about an experience.
-If you are interested, please send us a note here.

 Can you give us an example of a woman trailblazer?